Hybrid Dogs

 With a life expectancy of 10 to 15 years, the Puggle is a medium-lived breed.
 The Puggle is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for hybrid dogs breeds like the Puggle include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Puggle can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Puggle's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Puggle is one of the most approachable breeds for first-time owners who can provide regular daily exercise and mental engagement.
+The Puggle is a good fit for a wide range of owners who can provide regular daily exercise and mental engagement.
 Compact living spaces are no problem for this breed.

 Like most dogs, the Puggle is happiest when not left alone for extended periods.
 The Puggle manages moderate climates comfortably.
 The Puggle handles warm weather reasonably well with standard precautions.